sylvainhalle/PaperShell/Readme.md

     BiffCo inc.
     Hill Valley, CA 95420

+(You can optionally separate first and last names with braces, e.g.
+`{Marty} {McFly}`.
+This is used in the EPTCS style for writing abbreviated author names, e.g. "E. Brown, M. McFly, B. Tannen", etc.)

 You then call a script named `generate-preamble.php` to generate include files with the proper syntax for each of the document classes from that same data.
 These files are called `preamble-xxxx.inc.tex`, where xxxx is